Christian, Margrave of Brandenburg-Bayreuth

-Christian, Margrave of Brandenburg-Bayreuth (30 January 1581 in Cölln – 30 May 1655 in Bayreuth) was a member of the House of Hohenzollern and Margrave of Brandenburg-Kulmbach (later renamed Brandenburg-Bayreuth).
+Christian, Margrave of Brandenburg-Bayreuth (30 January 1581 in Cölln – 30 May 1655 in Bayreuth) was created as Margrave of Brandenburg-Kulmbach-Bayreuth in 1603, following the death of George Frederick, Margrave of Brandenburg-Ansbach.
+From 1604, he initiated the transfer of the residence and authority from Kulmbach to Bayreuth, which was completed in 1642.

 He was the eldest of eleven children born to John George, Elector of Brandenburg by his third wife Princess Elisabeth of Anhalt-Zerbst.

 Life

 The death of the childless George Frederick the Elder in 1603 marked the extinction of the original Franconian line of the Margraves of Brandenburg-Ansbach-Kulmbach.
 Christian inherited Kulmbach and his younger brother Joachim Ernst received Ansbach.

 This land partition had already been legitimized in 1598 by the House Treaty of Gera, which was prepared for this purpose.
 Christian's assumption of the government of Kulmbach took place at the same time as that of Joachim Ernst in Ansbach.
 In 1604 Christian moved the seat of power from Kulmbach to Bayreuth and Plassenburg, however Kulmbach was retained as a regional fortress.
 From that moment, the principality changed its name from Brandenburg-Kulmbach to Brandenburg-Bayreuth.

-In 1606 Christian was elected Colonel (German: Kreisobrist) of the Franconian Circle.
+In 1606, Christian was elected Colonel (German: Kreisobrist) of the Franconian Circle.
 He was also one of the founders of the Protestant Union and formed an alliance during the Thirty Years' War with Sweden.
 Emperor Ferdinand II tried to depose him as ruler of Bayreuth in 1635; however, he continued in office.